• Skip to primary navigation

 • You don’t need any special equipment to make them.

-• They have the best texture.
+• They have the best texture!
 They are soft in the middle and slightly crisp on the edges.

 Below are notes about some of the ingredients for Snickerdoodle cookies.
-Please see recipe card below for complete list of ingredients and their measurements.

 • Butter: We are using room temperature, unsalted butter.